PlanterApp/planter_blog/content/posts/the-importance-of-litter-in-your-garden/index.md

 {{< notice info >}}Before adding wood to your garden, make sure it isn’t diseased.{{< /notice >}}

 ### Leaf Litter

 Leaves are plentiful in most gardens.
-Trees, shrubs, flowers, vegetables and more all have them.
-Over the year some get muched, many fall off, and more get trimmed.
-It’s easy to clear these away as you’re trimming, and with some plants, like tomatoes and roses, this is the best option as you want the base of the plant to be exposed to the air as they’re very susceptible to disease.
+Trees, shrubs, flowers, vegetables, and more all have them.
+Over the year, some get munched by insects, many fall off, and more get trimmed.
+It’s easy to clear these away as you’re trimming, and with some plants like tomatoes and roses, this is the best option as you want the base of the plant to be exposed to the air, as they’re very susceptible to disease.

 Many flowers, such as hydrangeas benefit from their leaf litter as it help to regulate soil pH and moisture.
 Hostas, which are a favorite delicacy for slugs benfit massively from leaf litter as the drier surface and deter them, and provide habitat for predatory beetles, which in turn will deter the slugs.